 Why are There so Many "Colors" of People?

-In humans, skin color is caused by a pigment called melanin (MEL-uh-nin).
-The color of a person’s skin depends on how much melanin he or she has.
-If a person has a lot of melanin, he or she will be dark skinned.
-If a person has very little melanin, he or she will be light skinned.
-The amount of melanin is controlled by genes that are found inside the cells of our bodies.
-Genes control lots of things, including hair color, eye color, and the amount of melanin in our skin.
-Melanin is helpful to us as humans because it soaks up harmful ultraviolet rays from the Sun that can harm our bodies.
+In humans, skin color is caused by a chemical called melanin (MEL-uh-nin).
+The color of a person’s skin depends on how much melanin he has.
+If a person has a lot of melanin, he will be dark-skinned.
+If a person has very little melanin, he will be light-skinned.
+The amount of melanin is controlled by genes which are found inside each cell of our body.
+Some genes control hair color; some control eye color; some control the amount of melanin.
+Melan~in helps humans because it can soak up harmful rays from the Sun that might damage our skin.